 Your heart regulates functions like blood pressure and rhythm by communicating with the nervous system through electrical impulses.
 Patients experiencing problems with blood pressure or heart rate, known as arrhythmias, may experience dizziness, palpitations and fainting.

-Diagnosing arrythmias can involve simple tests like a tilt-table procedure or more complex tests, such as monitoring the heart's function through catheterization.
-This delicate procedure is performed by Mount Nittany Health's highly experienced invasive cardiologists, and can play a critical role in diagnosing problems before they become life-threatening.
+Diagnosing arrhythmias can involve simple tests like a tilt-table procedure or more complex tests, such as monitoring the heart's function through catheterization or performing an electrophysiology study with possible ablation.

 An electrophysiology study (EPS) is a test used to determine how well the electrical signals are working in the heart, specifically looking at abnormal heart rhythms.

 An EPS allows Mount Nittany Health’s cardiologists to study where the arrhythmias are located in the heart, what kind of arrhythmia the patient has, as well as determine which type of procedure or medication may help stop the arrhythmia.

 The study is performed by using an electrophysiology catheter, which is inserted into a patient’s leg through the femoral vein and threaded into the heart.
 The catheter stimulates the heart and causes an arrhythmia, allowing physicians to record where in the heart the abnormal rhythm began.